EnkrateiaLucca/oreilly-gpt-assistants/notebooks/setup_slack_api_instructions.md

 ⸻

-🚀 Tutorial: Creating Slack Agents with Slack API and LangChain

 This guide walks you through setting up a Slack App for building an intelligent agent using LangChain, including scopes, tokens, and event handling.

 ⸻